MY FIRST STRING QUARTET

-In 2020, the String Quartet Biennale again offers a Residency for maximum of four quartets and a more intensive ‘internship’ during the festival.
+In 2020, the String Quartet Biennale again offers a Residency to four quartets and a more intensive ‘internship’ during the festival.
 The Residency quartets are recently announced: Nemeth Quartet from Turkey, Treitler Quartet from Sweden, Affinity Quartet from Australia and Barbican Quartet from the United Kingdom.

 Playing in a string quartet is great fun!
 Join the Dudok Quartet for a family concert Open je Oren on Sunday 5 January 2020 in which they will share the magic and beauty of string quartet music – and why it is so special and rewarding to play with friends.

 Do you know Oorkaan?
 Oorkaan creates hight quality concerts for young music lovers.
 These staged concerts are mostly without words, making them suitable for international audiences.

 The Dudok Quartet will play two school concerts ‘Quartets with Beethoven’ on Monday 27 January 2020.
 Find detailed information and a trailer here: https://oorkaan.nl/concerten/playing-cards-with-beethoven/